Worcestershire, Ashton Under Hill Foraging Courses

 Located in the Wychavon district of Worcestershire not far from Evesham, these courses are within easy reach of Pershore, Worcester, Cheltenham, Gloucester, Stratford-upon-Avon, Bromsgrove and even Redditch.

 We will meet at the Star Inn, a friendly country pub in the heart of the village.
-The course starts there with a short introduction on what to look for and a brief of the general countryside codes, where they relate to foragers.
+The course starts there with a short introduction on what to look for, our foraging code and a brief of the Countryside Act, where it relates to foraging.
 Drinks are available from the pub.

 Then we’ll set off on a roughly 2.5 hour walk around the village, teaching you how to identify the different edible and poisonous plants, flowers, fruits and mushrooms that we find.